Hammacher Schlemmer: In popular culture

 The New York store was featured in a scene from the movie Joe Versus the Volcano (1990), during which the title character played by Tom Hanks visits the store to be outfitted for an exotic trip.

-The catalogue is also highlighted in the annual holiday episode of The Athletic's popular NBA podcast No Dunks in which the crew highlight some of the catalogue's best and most unusual items.

 Comedic reference is made to the store in Chris Elliott and Bob Elliott’s 1989 book, Daddy’s Boy: A Son’s Shocking Account of Life with a Famous Father.
-In a fanciful account of a transatlantic voyage with his father on the Andrea Doria, Chris Elliott lists among an assortment of oddball luggage items, “a two-man submarine from Hammacher Schlemmer, complete with forty-amp thrusters and an air-supply system capable of maintaining up to one hundred cubic feet of oxygen.”
+In a fanciful account of a transatlantic voyage with his father on the Andrea Doria, Chris Elliott lists among an assortment of oddball luggage items, "a two-man submarine from Hammacher Schlemmer, complete with forty-amp thrusters and an air-supply system capable of maintaining up to one hundred cubic feet of oxygen."

-In the 1967 crime thriller film Wait Until Dark, one of a trio of criminals preparing to search a blind woman's home pulls out a pair of disposable see-through kitchen gloves and says that he recommends wearing them to prevent leaving fingerprints, mentioning that they can be bought by bulk from Hammacher Schlemmer.

-A newspaper advertisement for Hammacher Schlemmer is seen in the portfolio of character Michael Ginsberg, an applicant for a copywriter position, in the Season 5 episode of Mad Men entitled "Tea Leaves."
+In the 2006 film Beerfest, the two muscle-bound characters of the German Drinking Team are named Hammacher and Schlemmer (played by Ralf Moeller and Günter Schlierkamp, respectively).